yongjik/croquis/DEVELOPMENT.md

 * We reload js/css file every time you restart the kernel.
 * Python/C++ code will leave logging on `dbg.log` (under the current directory).

+## Packaging

+Python packaging is the dark underside of an otherwise great language that nobody speaks of in broad daylight.
+There's no need for **you** to know anything about it, as long as you want to just use croquis (or even modify and develop it!) - honestly I'm not sure if *I* understand it correctly.

+However, since I had trouble figuring it out, I wrote some [helper scripts and notes](build_scripts/README.md), in the hopes that it may be useful to future myself, or any other aspiring Pythonista who's thinking of building and distributing their own wonderful Python package.

+## IDE integration

+Here are some [personal notes](doc/vscode.md) for using VS code (work in progress).